Halfway Houses in Asheville, NC

 What services are offered at sober living homes in Asheville?

-Sober living homes in Asheville typically offer a range of services including structured living arrangements, peer support, access to counseling or therapy, drug testing, life skills training, and guidance on creating a relapse prevention plan.
+Sober living homes in Asheville may offer a range of services including structured living arrangements, peer support, access to counseling or therapy, drug testing, life skills training, and guidance on creating a relapse prevention plan.
 The goal is to provide residents with a supportive environment as they work toward sustained sobriety and personal growth.

 Are halfway houses in Asheville only for individuals recently out of rehab?